They’re Rare, But They’re There – 4 Venomous Snakes in Indiana

 According to Indiana Department of Natural Resources, Indiana is home to 33 different native species of snakes.
 Four of those species are venomous.
 And while those species are listed as endangered, that doesn't mean they are extinct.
 They are still in our state and they can still seriously injure or even kill you.

-So, on World Snake Day (July 16th), just be mindful of these four species of snakes, cause you just never know if/when you'll run into one of them.
+So, just be mindful of these four species of snakes, cause you just never know if/when you'll run into one of them.

-- Copperhead: Only found in southern third of the state
+Copperhead: Only found in the southern third of Indiana.

-- Eastern Massasauga Rattlesnake: Found in northern third of Indiana
+Eastern Massasauga Rattlesnake: Found in the northern third of Indiana.